commonsmachinery/blockhash-rfc/main.md

         horizontal group the block belongs to, add a 1.

     b.
 If the block value and median have the same value, and the median is above above H, add a 1.
+Note that imprecisions from floating point calculations or other implementation details must be taken into consideration when determining if the block value and the median are the same value.

     c.
 Otherwise, add a 0.